DavidKarnik/webGame/README.md

 ## Deployment

 #### Frontend
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
-The application will automatically reload if you change any of the source files.
+The application will automatically reload if you change any of the source files. <br>
 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

 #### Backend
-Run `mvn package` in /webGame/webGame/ directory for build the project (/xxxFileName-0.0.x-SNAPSHOT.jar) Run `java -jar /xxxFileName-0.0.x-SNAPSHOT.jar` for start application server.
+Run `mvn package` in /webGame/webGame/ directory for build the project (/xxxFileName-0.0.x-SNAPSHOT.jar) <br>
+Run `java -jar /xxxFileName-0.0.x-SNAPSHOT.jar` for start application server.
 Navigate to `http://localhost:8080/`.

 #### All-in-One